isomerpages/iras-onestoppayroll/_about/About One Stop Payroll.md

 <p>The One-Stop Payroll initiative is a joint effort by the Inland Revenue
 Authority of Singapore (IRAS), the Central Provident Fund Board (CPFB), the Ministry of Manpower (MOM) and the Government Technology Agency (GovTech).
-The initiative aims to streamline and simplify the employer-related regulatory requirements for businesses and employers.</p>
+The initiative aims to streamline and simplify the payroll-related regulatory requirements for businesses and employers.</p>
 <p>Currently, businesses are required to submit similar income and employment-related
 information to respective agencies.
-This includes the annual submission of salary data (under Auto-Inclusion Scheme) to IRAS, monthly submission of employees’ CPF contributions to CPFB, and responses to the Occupational Employment Dataset and labour market surveys administered by MOM.
+This includes the annual submission of salary data (under Auto-Inclusion Scheme) to IRAS, monthly submission of CPF contributions to CPFB, and responses to the Occupational Employment Dataset and labour market surveys administered by MOM.
 These submissions are done separately via different means, ranging from digital services or online forms, which require manual preparation.</p>
 <div class="isomer-image-wrapper">
 <img style="width: 100%" height="auto" width="100%" alt="Employer filings to government agencies" src="/images/about_us_employer_filings_to_gov_agencies.png">
 </div>